syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-app.md

 N> If you select an Interactive render mode as `WebAssembly or Auto`, you can install the NuGet package in the client-side project to add component in Web App.
 * [SkiaSharp.Views.Blazor](https://www.nuget.org/packages/SkiaSharp.Views.Blazor)

+On the Syncfusion side, we are using SkiaSharp.Views.Blazor version 2.88.8.
+Please make sure to reference this version as well.

 ![SkiaSharp Views Blazor](gettingstarted-images/skia-sharp-image.png)

 ## Add the following PropertyGroup and ItemGroup

+This configuration is required only for .NET 9 projects.
+Please ensure you use this setup for the corresponding version.

 Interactive render mode as WebAssembly or Auto, need to add the following property group and item group in client project.